Friday, 23 August 2024

 Olympics, more than just Games

-This year's Olympics was filled with breathtaking moments, record-breaking feats, and heartwarming displays of affection that were more addictive than any telenovela.
-The Swedish-American pole vaulter, Duplantis, swiftly embracing his girlfriend after shattering the world record was pure fantasy.
-Similarly, the icy-sweet viral moment between Tara Davis-Woodhall and her husband after her gold medal win in long jump was a heartwarming picture of love and support.
+This year's Olympics was filled with breathtaking moments, record-breaking feats, and heartwarming displays of affection that were more addictive than any drama series.
+The Swedish-American pole vaulter, Armand Duplantis, embracing his girlfriend after shattering the world record was a picture of pure joy.
+Similarly, the viral moment between Tara Davis-Woodhall and her husband after her gold medal win in the long jump was a heartwarming picture of love and support.
 They hugged each other almost bruising their lungs in the tightest of embraces.
+These moments remind us that even at the highest level of competition, love and human connection are the greatest wins.

-I was enthralled by the display of athletic prowess exhibited by Gaby Thomas, the Harvard graduate and reigning Olympic 200-meter champion.
-Her recent interview revealed the potency of positive thinking and visualization, through which she manifested her championship status even before stepping onto the starting block.
-Ultimately, it is about giving one's best effort.
+I was enthralled by the display of athletic prowess exhibited by Gabby Thomas, the Harvard graduate and Olympic champion in the 200-meter sprint.
+Her recent interviews revealed the potency of positive thinking and visualization, through which she manifested her championship status even before stepping onto the starting block.
+Ultimately, it’s about giving one's best effort.
 I believe she is a role model for countless young girls due to her significant impact beyond the sporting arena, particularly in the realm of global health.
+You can listen to the interview with Gabby Thomas discussing visualisation here

-The striking lesson I have learned from the Olympics over the years is to compete only with oneself.
+The most striking lesson I have learned from the Olympics is to compete only with oneself.
 Rather than comparing yourself to others, set and achieve your own goals while striving to surpass your previous achievements.
-For instance, Sydney McLaughlin-Levrone has broken her own 400-meter hurdles world record an astonishing six times, with the current record standing at 50.37 seconds.
-In 2009, Usain Bolt shattered his own 100-meter record, setting a new benchmark of 9.58 seconds, a feat that remains unmatched.
+This is perfectly exemplified by Sydney McLaughlin-Levrone, who has broken her own 400-meter hurdles world record an astonishing six times.
+Her current record stands at an astounding 50.37 seconds.
+Likewise, Usain Bolt shattered his own 100-meter record, setting a new benchmark of 9.58 seconds that remains unmatched since 2009.

 Saturday, 6 July 2024